-10.3 Standing Committees.
-The Faculty Senate includes a variety of standing committees that address both campus-wide issues and Senate issues.
+10.3 Standing Committees: The Faculty Senate includes a variety of standing committees that address both campus-wide issues and Senate issues.
 Below are the standing committees of the Senate, including specifics about membership where relevant.
-Standing committees may move to inactive committees, as needed throughout the year.
+Standing committees may move to inactive committees as needed throughout the year.

-10.3.1 Institutional Policy and Procedures
+10.3.1 Institutional Policy and Procedure

 10.3.1.1 This committee identifies, shares, reviews, and provides feedback on policies, procedures, or issues that may impact the institution and its ability to operate successfully.
-Concerns include campus-wide policies that are not subsumed under other committees including those relevant to academic, administrative, and part-time faculty or curriculum development.
+Concerns include campus-wide policies that are not subsumed under other committees, including those relevant to academic, administrative, and part-time faculty or curriculum development.

-10.3.1.2 The Vice Chair of Senate will serve as the committee chair and liaison to the Provost (or his/her designee) to review emerging institutional issues, to discuss priorities for the agenda in the year ahead, and to plan for ad hoc assignments pertaining to institutional affairs.
+10.3.1.2 The Vice Chair of Senate will serve as the committee chair and liaison to the Provost (or designee) to review emerging institutional issues, to discuss priorities for the agenda in the year ahead, and to plan for ad hoc assignments pertaining to institutional affairs.

 10.3.2 Academic Faculty Affairs

 10.3.2.1 This committee identifies, shares, reviews, and provides feedback on policies, procedures, or issues that may impact academic faculty and their ability to carry out their professional responsibilities.
 When relevant, the committee may draft new policy that creates protections for academic faculty.
-Concerns may include (but are not limited to): evaluation, promotion, tenure, compensation, academic freedom, disciplinary issues, grievances, and due process, workload, leave, course releases, intellectual property, course content, and grading.
+Concerns may include (but are not limited to): evaluation, promotion, tenure, compensation, academic freedom, disciplinary procedures, grievances and due process, workload, leave, course releases, intellectual property, course content, and grading.

 10.3.2.3 No administrative faculty as defined in Section 2.1 or 2.1.1 above may be members of the Academic Faculty Affairs Committee.